apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 The existing camel-kafka component has a few issues reported, which we want to fix in the upcoming releases, and at the same time we can offer this new camel-kafka-component as an alternative and potential a better component in the future.

+### DataSonnet

+The new camel-datasonnect component, is to be used for data transformation using the DataSonnet standard.

+DataSonnet is an open source JSON-centric, template-based data transformation standard built to rival proprietary options available in the market.

 ### Spring Boot